SwingGuy1024/Blog/Bad Uses of Optional.md

 This last method behaves the same way as the first one.
 Both throw a NullPointerException if the parameter is null.
 But it takes one line to do what five lines did in the first case.
 It also gave us an opportunity to clarify the required nature of the parameter with a better name.

 ### Example 6: Self Defeating
-(Work in progress)

 This one, I don't even know how it made it into production.
 In this example, a NullPointerException is thrown on the second line.
-Can you figure out why?
+There are four places in the line where a null will cause an Exception.
+Can you figure out where it comes?

     thing.setSomeProperty(result, authenticationResult.getSomeProperty());
     thing.setResultDuration(result, authenticationResult.getLockoutDuration().get()); // NullPointerException

-Before you look at the AuthenticationResult class, remember that the get() method may throw a NoSuchElementException.
-And we know that `thing` and `authenticationResult` aren't null, or the Exception would have been thrown on the first line.
+If you can't narrow it down, notice that `thing` and `authenticationResult` aren't null, or the exception would have been thrown on the first line.
 My IDE issues a warning for the call to `get()`, saying *'Optional.get()' without 'isPresent()' check*.
 But that's not the problem, because an empty `Optional.get()` will throw a `NoSuchElementException`, rather than a `NullPointerException`.
 So it's clear that the problem is that the `Optional<Integer>` returned by `getLockoutDuration()` is itself null.

 Here's the class:

-**Buggy AuthenticationResult.class**

     public class AuthenticationResult {
         // ...